-In Charlestown, we mark

-Hardwood Pins with TWO
+In Charlestown, we mark Hardwood Pins with TWO BLACK RINGS.

-BLACK RINGS.

 Softwood Pins are PLAIN.

 Do not push the pins in too firmly.
-A spare set of pins should also be available in case of breakage whilst rowing.
+Spare pins should also be available in case of breakage whilst rowing.

 Fit and tie the seats / pads securely.
 The gig is now ready to be launched